 This highly requested course is now available to you from the comfort of your home as a live, web-based training option.
-Over the span of two days, students will learn how the ANSI Z136.1 standard is used to quantify the hazard of a laser system.
+Over the span of two and a half days, students will learn how the ANSI Z136.1 standard is used to quantify the hazard of a laser system.
 It will cover computing the Maximum Permissible Exposure (MPE) for various laser types, comparing actual laser exposure to the MPE, computing the Nominal Ocular Hazard Distance (NOHD), determining the Optical Density (OD) required to protect from a laser system, and it will provide a general overview on how lasers are classified.

 Emphasis will be given to understanding how various tables are used to compute the MPE.
 Examples will be detailed and include discussions of the equations that are used to evaluate hazards, how they are used, and where they come from.
 Space is limited, so reserve your seat today!

 In addition to the working knowledge you will gain, you will earn 1.5 BLS CM Points by the Board of Laser Safety upon completion of the course.